Grand Central–42nd Street station: 1920s to 1940s

 In August 1925, Eastern Offices Inc. signed an agreement to lease land from the New York Central for 21 years to construct the Graybar Building.
 As part of the agreement, passageways were to be constructed to connect the building with Grand Central Terminal and the subway station.
 The connection to the subway station would run underneath the sidewalk adjacent to the Hotel Commodore.
 The new entrance was expected to reduce crowding at the existing northern entrances to the station through the Hotel Commodore at 42nd Street and 43rd Street.

 In 1928, to alleviate overcrowding on the Lexington Avenue Line, a consulting engineer for the New York State Transit Commission proposed the construction of "reservoir" stations at 33rd/34th and 42nd Streets.
 The proposal entailed constructing a northbound-only tunnel under Lexington Avenue from 30th to 42nd Street, with stations at 34th and 42nd Streets, then converting the IRT tunnel under Park Avenue and the existing 33rd and 42nd Street stations to southbound-only use.
 The northbound and southbound stations at 33rd/34th and 42nd Streets would both have had two express tracks and one local track; the express tracks in either direction would have merged with each other north of 42nd Street and south of 30th Street.
 Joseph V. McKee wrote a letter to the IRT the next year, saying that overcrowding at the station during rush hours created life-threatening conditions.
 In response to McKee's complaint, the Transit Commission's chairman said the only ways to reduce overcrowding at the Grand Central–42nd Street station were to construct the "reservoir" stations or build a second subway line on Manhattan's east side.
-Although the "reservoir" plan was technically feasible, the $25 million projected cost was too high.
+Although the "reservoir" plan was technically feasible, the projected cost of $35 to $40 million (the equivalent of $ to $ in 2024) was deemed too high.

 In November 1929, the W. P. Chrysler Building Corporation reached an agreement with the Transit Commission to build an entrance from the subway station to the Chrysler Building between 42nd Street and 43rd Street.
 The IRT sued to block construction of the new entrance because it would cause crowding, but the New York City Board of Transportation pushed to allow the corridor anyway.
 Chrysler eventually built and paid for the building's subway entrance.
 Work on the new entrance started in March 1930, and it opened along with the Chrysler Building two months later.
 By then, the station had direct connections to 14 nearby buildings.
 As part of a pilot program, the IRT installed silencers on seven turnstiles at the station in April 1930; the Transit Commission authorized the IRT to install silencers on all of its turnstiles three months later.